This post on Las Vegas NM was originally published in September 2012. It was updated on April 27, 2016.

-Originally, settlers from San Miguel, NM came north and settled in what later became known as Old Las Vegas.
+Originally, settlers from San Miguel, NM came north and settled in what later became known as Old Las Vegas NM.
 Most built on the west side of the Gallinas River (the Plaza area).
-From 1825 to the 1880s, Las Vegas was the largest city in the southwest.
+From 1825 to the 1880s, Las Vegas NM was the largest city in the southwest.
 In 1879, it became a major railroad town and remained so into the early 1900s.
-At one point there were two different towns, West Las Vegas (the older town) and East Las Vegas.
+At one point there were two different towns, West Las Vegas (the older portion of the city) and East Las Vegas, the “newer” part.
 The river was the dividing line.
 They were consolidated into one city in 1960.

 Las Vegas was a big railroad town flourishing from 1879 into the early 1900s.
 The town saw boom and bust periods over the years.
 Many of the late Victorian stone and brick commercial buildings and the period homes that are on the town’s tree-lined streets fell into disrepair.
 Slowly the town is being restored.

-Much of the town’s historic Plaza, anchored by the renovated Plaza Hotel, Plaza Hotel, built in 1882, has has been refurbished.
+Much of the town’s historic Plaza, anchored by the renovated Plaza Hotel, built in 1882, has has been refurbished.
 We stayed there on a subsequent visit to Las Vegas.
 We went to check out the Italianate Veeder Block building, circa 1880, on the west side of the Plaza and discovered an odd sign on the door: “Absaroka County Sherriff’s Office, Buffalo, Wyoming.
 It was a bit of an anomaly.
-Turns out, the fictional Absaroka County is the setting for the contemporary TV western, Longmire, starring Robert Taylor and Lou Diamond Phillips.
+Turns out, the fictional Absaroka County is the setting for the contemporary Netflix western, Longmire, starring Robert Taylor and Lou Diamond Phillips.
 Part of it was filmed in Las Vegas NM.
 We’ve become big fans of the show.

-While checking out the Plaza we met artist and santeros, Peter Lopez from Montezuma, NM.
+While checking out the Plaza with its Vistorian gazebo we met artist and santero, Peter Lopez from Montezuma, NM.
 He was up on a scaffold carving a statue he’s named Un Campesino (The Farmer) into the trunk of a dead Chinese elm tree.
 The statue, a tribute to farm laborers throughout North America, is part of an Art in the Public Parks project.
 When finished, tree will be dedicated to the farmers and ranchers of San Miguel County.
-Margarita Mondragon’s Nuesta Señora de los Dolores is already completed.
-(The town was boringly called Nuesta Señora de los Dolores de Las Vegas) and a third sculptor is starting work on his contribution to the project.

 Lunch at Charlie’s Spic and Span

 Driving east you pass many great buildings before arriving at the campus of New Mexico Highlands University.
 A turn down 8th Street takes you to Douglas.
 Hang a left and you’ll see Charlie’s Spic and Span (715 Douglas Avenue 505-426-1921).
-No, it’s not a cleaning store; it’s a café with what our friend, Tina, calls, “the best sopapaillas in New Mexico.”
+No, it’s not a cleaning store; it’s a café with what our friend, Tina, calls, “the best sopapillas in New Mexico.”
 We ordered stuffed ones.
-Steve ordered carne adovada and I got the shredded roast beef.
+Steve opted for carne adovada and I got the shredded roast beef.
 Both were smothered in really hot green chile.
 They were wonderful!
-The posole I ordered as my side had big chunks of pork in it.
-The plates were so big we had to pack up the leftovers and enjoyed them at home the next day
+The posole I ordered as my side was loaded with big chunks of pork in it.
+Portions were huge; we packed up the leftovers and enjoyed them at home the next day

 The old depot